List of English football first tier top scorers: By season

 Jorge Robledo was the first foreign player to score the most goals in a season, 33 for Newcastle United in the 1951-52 season.

-On six occasions Jimmy Greaves was the league top scorer: twice with Chelsea and later four with Tottenham Hotspur; however, Steve Bloomer with five holds the record for one team.
-Thierry Henry is the record Premier League winner with four.
+On six occasions Jimmy Greaves was the league top scorer: twice with Chelsea and later four with Tottenham Hotspur; however, Steve Bloomer holds the record for one team, with five won with Derby County.
+Thierry Henry and Mohamed Salah are the record Premier League winners with four each.
 Gary Lineker has won the honour three times, all with different clubs, the only player to do so.

 In the 1951–52 season, Chile international Jorge 'George' Robledo became the first foreign player to score the most goals in a season, topping the list with 33 goals for Newcastle United.
 For two consecutive years the award was won by the lowest total of goals ever, 18.
 Englishmen Michael Owen, Dion Dublin and Chris Sutton won in the 1997–98 season.
 Owen again won in the 1998–99 season, but this time he was joined by Dutchman Jimmy Floyd Hasselbaink and Dwight Yorke, Trinidad and Tobago, the duo becoming the first foreign, league top scorers since Robledo.
 During this period however, two Republic of Ireland internationals, winger Andy McEvoy and striker John Aldridge, topped the scoring charts.
 McEvoy shared the most goals with Jimmy Greaves in the 1964–65 season while Aldridge top scored for Liverpool in the 1987–88 season.
 Both players, although non-British, do not appear on the top foreign goalscorers list published by the IFFHS as well as many other more reputable football websites.
 Didier Drogba (Ivory Coast) became the first African to win the award in 2006–07 season and later Carlos Tevez, Luis Suárez and Sergio Agüero would add to the South American winners.
-In 2018–19, two players from the same club both finished as top scorers for the first time, Sadio Mané, Senegal, and Mohamed Salah, Egypt, of Liverpool, finished in another three way tie, joined by Pierre Emerick Aubameyang, Gabon.
+In 2018–19, two players from the same club both finished as top scorers for the first time: Sadio Mané (Senegal) and Mohamed Salah (Egypt) of Liverpool, finished in another three way tie, joined by Pierre-Emerick Aubameyang (Gabon).
 The 2021–22 season saw Son Heung-min become the first Asian winner; the South Korean international scored 23 goals, finishing level with Mohamed Salah.